 Introduction to Interpreting Services

-Module Description: This one hour module provides an overview of interpreters and their role when working with adults in educational settings or career training environments.
+This one-hour module provides an overview of interpreters and their role when working with adults in educational settings or career training environments.
 In this module, you will increase your knowledge and understanding of interpreters as qualified and trained professionals, what to expect when working with an interpreter(s), interpreting teams, and interpreter ethics.
 The information in this module will provide you with a foundation for hiring and securing qualified sign language interpreters while centering the communication preferences of the deaf person.

 • Describe what to look for in qualified interpreters and where to find them.

-• Explain roles, responsibilities, and common practices of interpreters
+• Explain the roles, responsibilities, and common practices of interpreters

-This module is pre-approved for 1 NDC Continuing Professional Education (CPE) Clock Hour.
+Continuing Education Hours: This module is pre-approved for 1 NDC Continuing Professional Education (CPE) Clock Hour and 1 CRCC Clock Hour.

 Other Courses